Expository Preaching vs Topical Preaching: What’s the Difference? Skip to content

 Expository Preaching

-Expository preaching chooses a specific passage of the Bible and teaches through it verse-by-verse.
-Pastors look at the text as a whole and break it up into bite size pieces in order to help the congregation see the author’s full intended message.
+Expository preaching chooses a specific passage of the Bible and teaches through it verse by verse.
+Pastors look at the text as a whole and break it up into bite-sized pieces in order to help the congregation see the author’s full intended message.
 This might be done as a stand-alone sermon, or a church may study an entire book of the Bible over several Sundays.

 This type of preaching is exegetical because it looks at each verse in the context of the rest of the book.
 It seeks to capture how all the themes work together to teach readers what God intended for them to know.
 If preaching many sermons in one chapter or book, pastors should be sure to connect each sermon back to the others so that the congregation can be reminded of the larger message.